 \item $P$ has one endpoint $v_1$.
 If $v_1$ is fine in $\cal{S} \cup \cal{C}$, then we have decreased the number of wrong endpoints of a candidate for a canonical path.
 Otherwise if $P$ is a canonical path we are done.
 The only case left is when $v_1$ is not fine but $d_{M_0}(v_1) + 2\notin B(v_1)$.
-This may only happen if both endpoints of $v_1$ are the same vertex and then we continue extending $\S$ with only one wrong endpoint left. \end{enumerate}
+This may only happen if both endpoints of $\S$ are the same vertex and then we continue extending $\S$ with only one wrong endpoint left. \end{enumerate}

-That way we constructed a canonical path $\S$ of $M$.
-Therefore, by Observation \ref{obs:basic_path} it means that there is a basic canonical path $\S'$.
-We can continue finding canonical paths in the same way, this time in $M_0\oplus \S'\oplus N$.
-Each such path decreases distance between $M$ and $N$, so thhat way we can decompose $M_0 \oplus N$ into a finite number of basic canonical paths.
+That way we have constructed a canonical path $\S$ w.r.t. $M$.
+By Observation \ref{obs:basic_path} it means that there exists a basic canonical path $\S'$.
+We can continue finding canonical paths in the same way, this time in $(M_0\oplus \S')\oplus N$.
+Each such basic canonical path decreases the distance between $M$ and $N$, which means that way we can decompose $M_0 \oplus N$ into a finite number of basic canonical paths.